insyncsolutions/appseconnectdocs/_posts/Getting-Started/2022-03-07-accessing-portal.md

 *5. Execution Counts : This widget displays the data counters with respect to each connection in form of a Bar chart.*
 This widget displays the status of each connection based on :  Success, Unprocessed, Skipped & Failed.
 Users can minimize and maximize the widget by click on the respective button available on the top right corner of the widget.
-**Note: The close button remains in disabled state**
+**Note : The close button remains in disabled state**

 ![ExecutionCount_Dashboard.png](/staticfiles/root/media/ExecutionCount_Dashboard.png)

-*6.Sync Errors: This widget will display all the errors occurred, irrespective of the connections for the organisation.*
+*6.Sync Errors : This widget will display all the errors occurred, irrespective of the connections for the organisation.*
 For each error, the following details would be displayed.
 a.
 The time of the error faced.
 b.
 Error Faced.